Mobile analytics—or mobile app analytics—is both something that you gather and something that you practice.

 The backend is just as intimately linked to the user experience as the UX team.
 If the app malfunctions for a certain population of users, then the company loses both its mobile revenue and its goodwill for future purchases.
 An app that crashes over and over again will be uninstalled swiftly.

-With analytics to identify priorities, technical teams can optimize for the best possible user experiences and prevent problems like security vulnerabilities from becoming full-blown PR catastrophes.
+With analytics to identify priorities, technical teams can improve app engagement for the best possible user experiences and prevent problems like security vulnerabilities from becoming full-blown PR catastrophes.

 The KPIs you should track for your mobile app analytics